 For graduates or holders of a relevant professional qualification, who are working or intend to work in public health, the programme provides an opportunity to gain the academic background for leadership roles.
 Core and optional modules delivered by leading experts in a mix of formats.
 There is also an option to study for an MPH (Primary Care) award.

-- We make extensive use of visiting lecturers from local NHS bodies and central government agencies such as Public Health England and the Department of Health.
+- We make extensive use of visiting lecturers from local NHS bodies and central government agencies such as Public Health England.

 - The programme is taught in a primarily UK context and has more emphasis on prevention than some programmes.

 - Option to specialise in Primary Care.

 Most students take the mainstream programme that was originally designed to map onto the Faculty of Public Health syllabus.
 However, some specialisation is possible through the choice of elective modules and dissertation topic.
 There is also an option to study for an MPH (Primary Care) specialty stream, with additional relevant core modules.

 Credit value (UK/ECTS equivalent)

 One year F,T two years PT, September to September.
 See also 'Attendance Requirements' on the Programme Details page.

 Mainly at Guy's Campus; some specialist sessions take place off-campus.